swaptacular/swpt-k8s-config/README.md

 deployment.apps/simple-git-server configured
 ```

-To authenticate to the just installed Git server on the Kubernetes
+In order to authenticate to the just installed Git server on the
-cluster, you will need to issue an SSH certificate to yourself:
+Kubernetes cluster, you will need to issue an SSH certificate to
+yourself:

 ``` console
 $ export ROOT_CA_PRIVATE_KEY_FILE=~/swpt_ca_scripts/private/root-ca.key  # the path to your Swaptacular node's private key